plain-plain-text/planning/README.md

-**Mission:** Facilitating and propagating the use of minimal computing and plain text methods and/or standards in the acquisition, analysis, management, and dissemination of scholarly knowledge.
+**Mission:** Facilitating and propagating the use of minimal computing and plain text methods and/or standards in the acquisition, analysis, management, licensing, and dissemination of scholarly knowledge.

 More concretely, we aim to have answers when people ask the following
 questions: